Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

-All methods had low power to detect critical windows.
-DLM and DLNM had the highest frequency of detecting windows in all scenarios and settings.
-In scenario B, this came at the cost of a high frequency of detecting false windows.
-DLM and DLNM identified a window on an exposure that was not associated with the outcome almost as frequently as they identified a window where there truly was one.
+Table~\ref{tab:simB} compares the critical window identification for scenario B. DLM and DLNM had the highest frequency of detecting windows in all settings.
+This came at the cost of a high frequency of detecting false windows.
+The precision for DLM and DLNM was between 0.6 and 0.7 for all settings.
+These methods identified a window on an exposure that was not associated with the outcome almost as frequently as they identified a window where there truly was one.
+In comparison, BKMR-DLM-quad had fairly high probability of detecting correct critical windows in the larger sample size and high signal-to-noise setting while maintaining a very low selection rate for incorrect exposures.
+This resulting in a very high precision above 0.99.
+The true window identification rates with BKMR-DLM with a quadratic and Gaussian kernel decreased for the lower sample size and signal-to-noise settings but the approaches maintain very high precision.
+Hence, the lower critical window identification rates come with a greater assurance that the windows identified are not spurious.